Samuel Eto'o filmed in altercation outside World Cup game - WHIZ News

 It was unclear in what capacity Eto’o attended the game Monday night.

-Qatari organizers said Eto’o had not been their guest at the game.
-FIFA did not immediately respond to a request for comment.
-A spokesman for the Cameroon federation did not immediately answer phone calls or respond to messages seeking comment.
+Qatari organizers said Eto’o hadn’t been their guest at the game.
+FIFA didn’t immediately respond to a request for comment.
+A spokesman for the Cameroon federation didn’t immediately answer phone calls or respond to messages seeking comment.

 Qatar’s Supreme Committee for Delivery and Legacy, which oversees the World Cup, and its government did not immediately respond to questions about the incident.